ant443/countdown_timer/README.md

 # Project: countdown_timer

 ## Description
 A basic countdown timer for a website.
-Ends with four, easy on the ears, alarm beeps and number's colour alternates(slowly) between red and black.
+Ends with four, easy on the ears, alarm beeps while the colour of the digits alternates(slowly) between red and black.

 ## Motivation
 Youtube is unreliable for timers.